Advertisement

 Closed

-The Marfa Housing Authority no longer administers any federal programs and now operates similar to a private entity.
-They assist people with completing applications that are sent to Odessa Housing Authority for approval/denial to the program.
+The Marfa Housing Authority no longer administers any federal programs.
+They have partnered with the Odessa Housing Authority through a project-based voucher program.
+Applications are sent to Odessa Housing Authority for approval/denial.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.